Dynatrace-Dave-Mauney/Automation/Configuration/Configuration as Code/Terraform/README.md

 5)  Run the "terraform init" command

 6) Create a Dynatrace Access Token with at least the following permissions:
     Read configuration (ReadConfig)
     Write configuration (WriteConfig)
     Read settings (settings.read)
     Write settings (settings.write)

-7)  To create a token that works for all configurations, also include the following permissions.
+7)  To create a token that works for all configurations, also include the following permissions:
     Create and read synthetic monitors, locations, and nodes (ExternalSyntheticIntegration)
     Capture request data (CaptureRequestData)
     Read credential vault entries (credentialVault.read)